mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ----------------------------

-To start, the Brush Settings Editor panel can be accessed in the toolbar, between the :guilabel:`Blending Modes` button on the right and the :guilabel:`Patterns` button on the left.
+To start, the Brush Settings Editor panel can be accessed in the toolbar, between the :guilabel:`Choose brush preset` button on the right and the :guilabel:`Fill Patterns` button on the left.
 Alternately, you can use the :kbd:`F5` key to open it.

 When you open Brush Settings Editor panel you will see something like
 this: